======================================================================

 refer to the console as "Yamauchi's Trojan Horse": it entered homes as

-a simple gaming device with two controllers, yet contained features
+a simple gaming device with two controllers, and yet contained

-far beyond its apparent function.
-A 1989 corporate report later
+features far beyond its apparent function.
+A 1989 corporate report

-acknowledged, "In the initial stages of [the system’s] development, we
+later acknowledged, "In the initial stages of [the system's]

-foresaw these possibilities... we built a data communications function
+development, we foresaw these possibilities... we built a data

-took a hands-on role in determining the controller layout, casing
+carefully considered.
+Yamauchi took a hands-on role in determining the

 Original plans called for the Famicom's cartridges to be the size of a

-Careful design attention was paid to the cartridge connectors because
+Careful design attention was paid to the cartridge connectors, as

 loose and faulty connections often plagued arcade machines.
-As it
+Because it

 necessitated 60 connection lines for the memory and expansion,

 Nintendo decided to produce their own connectors.
-Each game cartridge
+Each cartridge

 typically contained two primary chips: one for the game’s program code

-(up to 256 kilobytes) and another for graphical data used to render
+(up to 32 kilobytes), and another for graphical data used to render

 designed the "UNROM" cartridge, which enabled larger memory capacities